hazelfazel/tuersteher/README.md

 <h2>About</h2>

 Türsteher is a free powerful Windows kernel driver for comprehensive executable white- and blacklisting for any kind of executable (exe, com, scr, sys, dll, ocx).
-Türsteher works according to the exclusion principle using a whitelist: All explicitly allowed executables run as desired.
-Türsteher also supports a blacklist where you can specify executables to block.
+Türsteher works according to the exclusion principle using a allowlist (formerly known as a whitelist): All explicitly allowed executables run as desired.
+Türsteher also supports a blocklist (formerly known as a blacklist) where you can specify executables to block.
 In addition Türsteher supports parent - child rules, so you can specify what executable an application is allowed to start.
 The driver also support command line rules.
 This is a very powerful option for malware analysis.
 We used Türsteher for many years to quickly track down the path of infection without need for a sophisticated analysis environment.
 Türsteher also helped us to examine software issues on big scaled installations.
 Türsteher can also be used to enforce software license management, interface control etc.

 Türsteher is just a kernel driver without any additional bulk.
 Türsteher has a damn small binary footprint and is ultra-fast.
 It does not collect any telemetry data, nor does it require any internet connection to function.
 Through its simple and solid architecture you have control.
 It complies with GDPR.
 You may easily write your own additional tools.

+In my opinion Tuersteher is one of the best performing such driver one can have.
+It enables you to not just block uninteded applications it is also possible to block drivers for unwanted hardware (aka device control).

 <h2>Disclaimer</h2>